notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

   ```
   TODO: that explanation needs to be better words
   ```
+  4. (boring note incoming: even though you're acting according to your policy, you're technically learning the values of the actions independent of you moving in that direction, so this is still an `off-policy` algorithm)
-  - Now, we're in a new state, so back at Step 2.
-Repeat Steps 2-4 until you end up in a goal state.
+  5. Now, we're in a new state, so back at Step 2.
+Repeat Steps 2-6 until you end up in a goal state.
 Once you do (yay!), you can go back to Step 1 and start in a new random state (this is important so that you see new parts of the world!).